MohamedEssam7/Head-Pose-estimation/README.md

 ## Preprocessing
 Before training the model, the data is preprocessed to extract the relevant features and normalize the data.
 The following preprocessing steps are performed:

->>-Aligning the face landmarks
+>>- Aligning the face landmarks
->>-Normalizing the data
+>>- Normalizing the data

 ## Training
 The model is trained using a combination of traditional computer vision techniques and machine learning algorithms.
 The following steps are performed:

->>-Extracting features from the preprocessed data
+>>- Extracting features from the preprocessed data
->>-Training a regression model to predict yaw pitch roll using X and Y coordinates of the face landmarks
+>>- Training a regression model to predict yaw pitch roll using X and Y coordinates of the face landmarks
->>-Evaluating the performance of the model on a validation set
+>>- Evaluating the performance of the model on a validation set

 ## Results
 The results of the model are evaluated using various metrics, including mean absolute error and r2_score.